Menstrual Cramp Relief

 Listed below are medications that are ideal for Dysmenorrhea treatment

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 You can find these drugs over the counter or get prescription-strength NSAIDs from your doctor.

 - Antidepressants are sometimes prescribed to help lessen some of the mood swings associated with dysmenorrhea.

-Dysmenorrhea or menstrual cramps occur when the uterus contracts strongly during menstruation.
-The contraction of the uterus aids to expel its lining (endometrium) and clots out through the vaginal opening.
+Dysmenorrhea, or menstrual cramps, occurs when the uterus contracts strongly during menstruation.
+The contraction of the uterus helps to expel its lining (endometrium) and clots out through the vaginal opening.

-Why acupuncture for cramps became the so popular choice of treatment in women’s world?
-According to a study in the Journal of Pain Research, 84.1% of women suffer from menstrual pain (cramps) to varying degrees and, at least, one in four women experience distressing pain that requires medication and disrupts their daily activities.
+Why has acupuncture for cramps become the most popular treatment choice worldwide?
+According to a study in the Journal of Pain Research, 84.1% of women suffer from menstrual pain (cramps) to varying degrees, and at least one in four women experience distressing pain that requires medication and disrupts their daily activities.

-Cramps… Just that word makes women shudder.
-This is the reason most of them got acquainted with Tylenol, Midol, and whatever else painkiller was in the medicine cabinet.
+Cramps—just that word makes women shudder.
+This is why most of them got acquainted with Tylenol, Midol, and whatever other painkiller was in the medicine cabinet.

 Dysmenorrhea refers to the pain and cramps that women experience during menstruation.
 More than half of the women experience some pain for 1-2 days during their menses.
 However, for some women, the pain is so severe that it interferes with their normal activities for several days a month.
 There are two types of dysmenorrhea:

-- This occurs during your menarche (first start of your period) and continues throughout your life.
+- This occurs during your menarche (the first start of your period) and continues throughout your life.
 It may cause severe and frequent menstrual pain due to abnormal or severe uterine contractions.